-The library of resources contains nearly 500 readings, and that number is expanding all the time.
+The library of resources contains over 1100 readings, and that number is expanding all the time.
 You can filter your search by grade level, Lexile level, theme, genre, device (e.g. hyperbole, irony, etc.), and standard.
 Additionally, each reading is characterized by type (e.g. article, fable, etc.) and grade level, so you can easily tell exactly what you’re getting before jumping into a reading.

 From the teacher perspective, when you sign in you’ll be taken to your dashboard where you can see all the assignments that you currently have in progress (organized by class), all your completed assignments, and you can of course add a new assignment to send out to your students.

 You can use the tab at the top to check out student progress (which we’ll get to in a moment), as well as see any readings you’ve favorited and adjust your profile and class settings.

 After students begin working on the readings you have assigned out, you’ll be able to see how they’re doing under the Student Progress tab.
 From here, you can get a breakdown of all your classes, or see how individual classes or students are doing.

 The progress screen is simple to navigate, but offers a nice assortment of data visualizations so that you can explore student achievement in a variety of different ways.

 Within each specific class you can get additional data on how that class is performing, as well as how each individual student is doing.
 All of these analytics are great, and I like how you can view the students who are performing well, in addition to those students who need work, I just wish those lists were linked so that you could click on them and be taken to an individual student’s report.